 Because Asian tiger mosquitoes are so-called “container breeders,” they aren’t very particular about their breeding grounds.
 They can lay their eggs in any place where there is standing water.

-Because Asian Tiger Mosquitoes are so-called “container breeders”, they aren’t very particular about their breeding grounds and can lay their eggs anywhere there is a standing water, most of the time even preferring smaller spaces, for example, old tires, tree holes and other places where water can collect for a longer period of time.
-This means that once Asian Tiger Mosquito female has fed on human or animal blood, it can go off to any small pocket of collected water and lay her eggs so that new Asian Tiger Mosquitoes can be born and can continue to either just annoy us or spread diseases even further.
+Most of the time, they prefer smaller spaces, for example, old tires, holes in trees, and other places where water can collect.
+This means that once a female Asian tiger mosquito has fed on human or animal blood, she can go off to any small pocket of collected water and lay her eggs to allow the lifecycle to continue.
+Thus, new Asian tiger mosquitoes will hatch and either simply annoy us or spread their diseases even further.

 So, to protect yourself from these mosquitoes, you need to start by eliminating all standing water.
 These are places that the mosquitoes can and will use to lay eggs.
 If you can’t get rid of all standing water, you can also think about buying mosquito dunks.